khrynczenko/blog/content/2020-05-27-no_discard.md

 [[nodiscard]] constexpr bool is_positive(T&& number) noexcept;
 ```

 So it is not a problem specific to attributes per se.
+Fixing things by just
+adding stuff leads to such situations.

 I started learning when C++11 was becoming a thing and learned C++ gradually.
 I fear that nowadays newcomers can become overwhelmed and hence discouraged
 to use C++.

-Yeah we get all these goodies in Modern C++ (which I love and encourage others
+We get all those goodies in modern C++ (which I love and encourage others
 to use) but there is some cost.
 I think newcomers can find it harder and harder
 getting into the language and that worries me.